aws-solutions-library-samples/guidance-for-medialake-on-aws/README.md

 - **initial_user**: Initial user configuration with email and name
 - **vpc**: VPC configuration for using existing or creating new VPC
 - **authZ**: Identity provider configuration (Cognito, SAML)
+- **cloudfront_custom_domain** (optional): Custom domain configuration for CloudFront distribution
+  - **domain_name**: Your custom domain name (e.g., "medialake.example.com")
+  - **certificate_arn**: ARN of your ACM certificate in us-east-1 region
+  - **Requirements**:
+    - Both `domain_name` and `certificate_arn` must be provided together, or both omitted
+    - ACM certificate must be in `us-east-1` region (CloudFront requirement)
+    - Certificate must be in `ISSUED` status before deployment
+    - Certificate must cover the specified domain name (exact match or wildcard)
+    - After deployment, you must create a DNS CNAME or Alias record pointing your domain to the CloudFront distribution domain
+  - **Note**: This configuration is entirely optional.
+If omitted, MediaLake will use the default CloudFront domain name

 See the [`config-example.json`](config-example.json) for a complete configuration example.